 - Exercise a high degree of caution in Brazil due to high levels of serious and violent crime.
 Pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

-- Demonstrations and political protests are common, can occur at any time, and may turn violent with little or no warning.
+- Demonstrations and political protests are common.
+They can occur at any time, and may turn violent with little or no warning.
 Avoid all demonstrations and protests.
 Monitor local media for information.
 Follow the instructions of local authorities.
 See Safety and security

-- There is an outbreak of yellow fever in Brazil, including in Sao Paulo, Minas Gerais and Rio de Janeiro.
+- There's an outbreak of yellow fever, including in Sao Paulo, Minas Gerais and Rio de Janeiro.
 Get vaccinated before you travel.
 Carry your yellow fever vaccination certificate with you.
 Outbreaks of other mosquito-borne illnesses are common.
 Protect yourself against mosquito bites.
 See

 - The rate of violent crime, including muggings, armed robbery, kidnappings and sexual assault, is high.
 Thieves are often armed.
 Tourists are targeted, particularly around festival periods.
 See